-If you asked ten Whole30ers if they should supplement during the Whole30, you would most likely get several different answers.
+If you asked ten Whole30ers if they should supplement during the Whole30, you would most likely get ten different answers.
 I recently surveyed members from my Whole30 group and was very surprised by the various responses.
 Let’s just say – they were all over the place.

 What the Expert Says About Supplements During The Whole30